MakeSchool-Tutorials/Make-Parties/P11-Bells-And-Whistles/content.md

 Reload your browser and check the timestamp.
 Doesn't that look so much better?

 > [info]
 > Want it to display differently?
-Use the [moment documentation](https://momentjs.com/) to tweek the **format string** until you are happy with how the text displays.
+Use the [moment documentation](https://momentjs.com/) to tweak the **format string** until you are happy with how the text displays.

 # Adding a Footer